-CHARLESTON, W.Va. - A Raleigh County, West Virginia, man was cited on a state weapons charge after he was stopped by Transportation Security Administration officers at the Yeager Airport checkpoint yesterday, June 4 when the TSA officers detected a handgun in one of the man’s carry-on bags.
+CHARLESTON, W.Va. – A Putnam County, W.Va., man was caught trying to bring a loaded gun onboard an airplane this morning, April 13, when Transportation Security Administration officers at the Yeager Airport detected the handgun in one of the man’s carry-on bags.

-TSA officers detected the 9 mm semi-automatic handgun, in the man’s carry-on bag as he was passing through the airport checkpoint.
+TSA officers detected the .38 caliber handgun, in the man’s carry-on bag as he was passing through the airport checkpoint.
 It was loaded with four bullets.
-The TSA officer who was staffing the checkpoint X-ray machine detected the gun inside the traveler’s carry-on bag as it passed along the conveyor belt.
+The TSA officer who was staffing the checkpoint X-ray machine detected the gun inside the traveler’s bag as it moved along the conveyor belt.
 The man said that he forgot that he had the gun in his bag.

-TSA officers immediately contacted the Yeager Airport Police, which responded and took possession of the gun and cited the man, a Beckley, West Virginia resident, on a state weapons charge.
-He was originally ticketed to fly to Chicago, but he missed his flight.
+TSA officers immediately contacted the Yeager Airport Police, which responded and confiscated the gun from the Hurricane, W.Va., man.
 There was no impact to airport operations.

 This incident serves as a reminder that passengers are responsible for the contents of bags they bring to the security checkpoint, and TSA’s advice to passengers is to look through bags thoroughly before coming to the airport to make sure there are no illegal or prohibited items.

 Weapons—including firearms, firearm parts and ammunition—are not permitted in carry-on bags, but can be transported in checked bags if they are unloaded, properly packed and declared to the airline.
 Passengers who bring firearms to the checkpoint are subject to possible criminal charges from law enforcement and civil penalties from TSA up to $11,000.